About the book

 "The Battle of Adwa is a five-star effort.
 Jonas’s ability as a researcher inspires confidence and trust in the reader, who will be consistently surprised and impressed by just how comprehensively and minutely Jonas is able to recreate 19th century Ethiopia. [...]
 For military history buffs, scholars of European or African history, or anyone who loves a good read or simply appreciates exceptional execution, Raymond Jonas’s The Battle of Adwa cannot be recommended highly enough." - John Welsh, The Romance Sphere

 "Jonas has brought Adwa into the fold of transnational history, marrying the local and the global in lively, engaging prose in this excellent exercise in narrative history."
 Teshale Tibebu, Choice

 Support for The Battle of Adwa came from a number of sources, all are gratefully acknowledged here.
-The Royalty Research Fund of the University of Washington provided start-up research funding.
+The Royalty Research Fund of the University of Washington provided start-up funding.
 A fellowship from the National Endowment for the Humanities gave me a year of sustained research.
 I was able to begin writing while a member of the School of Historical Studies at the Institute for Advanced Studies in Princeton.
-Shorter research stints were supported by funds associated with the Giovanni and Amne Costigan Professorship and the Howard and Frances Keller Fund of the University of Washington.
+Shorter research stints were supported by funds associated with the Giovanni and Amne Costigan Professorship, the Howard and Frances Keller Fund, and the Lenore Hanauer Fellowship of the University of Washington.
 Google provided support in the form of a license for Google Earth Pro, which greatly facilitated research and enabled terrain-related video presentations to audiences.